-Regal Innovations Pty Ltd on behalf on North Sydney Council (NSC) are undertaking construction works at Brett Whiteley Place, read the latest update notification
+Regal Innovations Pty Ltd on behalf on North Sydney Council (NSC) are undertaking construction works at Brett Whiteley Place.

-Phase three of the project will commence upon an independent development at 100 Mount Street.
+Phase three of the project will commence in Denison St upon an independent development at 100 Mount Street.
 The existing pavement comprises of a concrete base with concrete pavers.
 The existing pavers will be replaced with high quality granite set pavers together with landscape and street furniture improvements.

 The plans were on public exhibition for public comment between 15 January and 12 February 2015 and have since been approved by Council.